Scholarships and Financial Aid

 The Gates Millennium Scholars (GMS) program selects 1,000 extraordinary young minorities to receive scholarships.
 Learn more at the GMS website.

-The National Society of Hispanic MBAs (NSHMBA) awards scholarships to outstanding Hispanic – Americans pursuing MBA degrees.
-Applications are available through NSHMBA.
+Prospanica – The Association of Hispanic MBAs & Business Professionals awards scholarships to outstanding Hispanic students pursuing MBA degrees.
+Applications are available through Prospanica.